CNCF and Synadia Align on Securing the Future of the NATS.io Project. Read the joint press release.

 All of these subjects are found as constants in the NATS Server source, so for example the subject $JS.API.STREAM.LIST is represented by api.JSApiStreamList constant in the nats-server source.
 Tables below will reference these constants and payload related data structures.

-Note that if the resources you're trying to access have a JetStream domain associated with them, then the subject prefix will be $JS.{domain}.API rather than $JS.API.
+Note that if the resources you're trying to access have a JetStream associated with them, then the subject prefix will be $JS.{domain}.API rather than $JS.API.

 Error Handling